opentelekomcloud/docs-next/CONFIGURATION.md

 > [!NOTE]
 > ✅ : Yes,
 > ❌ : No,
-> Otherwise use either the default value or the one dictated per environment.
+> otherwise use either the default value or the one dictated per environment.

 ### Secrets